 How to Track Branded vs Unbranded Visibility

 You can’t improve either type if you don’t know where you stand.
-The tracking process is straightforward.
+The tracking process is direct.

 Test both branded queries, where your name appears in the prompt, and unbranded queries, where it doesn’t.
 Branded queries show how AI describes your brand when asked directly.
 Unbranded queries reveal whether AI recommends you organically when users don’t know you exist yet.